 Your physician at Ophthalmology Associates will make a small, stitch-less incision in the front of the eye.
 Through that small incision, the cloudy cataract will be removed.
 Then the multifocal lens implant will carefully be positioned inside the eye to replace the old lens.
 As there are multiple options for allowing clear vision.
 Your ophthalmologist will select the best technology as it relates to your prescription and visual demands.
 Depending on the type of technology selected, the ophthalmologist can target good distance and near vision (traditional book reading distance) or good distance and intermediate vision (computer distance).
 It is important that you work together with your doctor to allow the best result to meet your personal visual demands.
 A small percentage of patients will notice a glare or halo around lights at night.

 Are you a candidate for Multifocal Lenses?

-Anyone undergoing cataract surgery could potentially benefit from multifocal lenses.
-This is the optimal time to implant the new, man-made lens because the cataract has to be removed regardless.
+Anyone undergoing cataract surgery could potentially benefit from a multifocal lens implant.
+This is the optimal time to implant the new, man-made cataract lens implant because the cataract has to be removed regardless.
 This generally occurs sometime after the age of 50.
 Given the success of multifocal technologies, it has also become possible to elect implantation prior to the need for cataract surgery.